tavaresrodrigo/StackOverflow/README.md

 This repo was created to demonstrate the operation of a buffer overflow exploit, we are going to change a password variable within a vulnerable program which might illustrate for example how can an attacker grant access to an assumed program which requires authentication by overwriting the current/real password in the stack memory of a C program affecting **CONFIDENTIALITY AND INTEGRITY**.

-We will also impair the availability of the program generating a segmentation fault error which occurs when when a program attempts to access a memory location that it is not allowed to access, a violation in memory in most standards computers will trigger the OS kernel to perform a corrective action leading the program to be terminated, affecting the **AVAILABILITY**
+We will also impair the availability of the program generating a segmentation fault error which occurs when when a program attempts to access a memory location that it is not allowed to access, a violation in memory in most standards computers will trigger the OS kernel to perform a corrective action leading the program to be interrupted, which might affect the **AVAILABILITY**

 ## Reproducing the exploit in your workstation

-If you want to reproduce this demonstration in your own desktop everything you need is install [Vagrant](https://www.vagrantup.com/) to create the box(Virtual Machine) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) to be able to deploy the vagrant box.
-Clone this repository in your environment and spin up the [vagrant box](https://github.com/tavaresrodrigo/StackOverflow/blob/main/Vagrantfile) by running the command below, it can take some time to download the Ubuntu iso:
+If you want to reproduce this demonstration in your own desktop, you need is to install [Vagrant](https://www.vagrantup.com/) to create the box(Virtual Machine) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) to be able to deploy the vagrant box.
+Clone this repository in your environment and spin up the [vagrant box](https://github.com/tavaresrodrigo/StackOverflow/blob/main/Vagrantfile) by running the command below, it can take some time to download the Ubuntu ISO file:

 ```bash
 $ vagrant up